Tanzania Bleu Logo

 Sample Budget Impact

-If you're booking a return flight from Europe to Tanzania, here's what to expect:
+If you're booking a return flight from Europe or North America to Tanzania, here's what to expect:

 For a family of four (2 adults, 2 children over 2), that's an additional $360 for return flights.